Hugh Carleton: Political career

 Carleton was the second Chairman of Committees, succeeding Frederick Merriman on 17 April 1856, i.e. just after the opening of the first session of the 2nd Parliament.
 He remained Chairman of Committees until he left Parliament in 1870.

 He had a strong interest in parliamentary procedure, and unsuccessfully lobbied for the position of Speaker.
 He is known for his unsuccessful campaign against the availability of alcoholic beverages at Bellamy's, the parliamentary restaurant.
 He was also a critic of the idea that all voting districts should contain the same number of voters, saying that this system gave "a preponderating control" of the political world to one specific class.
 He was described as "scholarly" by his allies and "pedantic" by his critics.

-England
+Later life in England

 Carleton returned to England and spent the last ten years of his life there.
 He died at Lewisham, Surrey, England, on 14 July 1890.

-His wife Lydia died in Napier, New Zealand on 28 November 1891.
+His wife, Lydia, died in Napier, New Zealand, on 28 November 1891.